edsu/inkdroid.org/about/index.markdown

 to have an excellent computer science teacher in High School.
 We had a lot of fun.
 Thanks Mr Cave!

-I started university as an Engineering major, but after the first year I turned to Philosophy, then to Computer Science and finally landed in English Literature.
-On graduation I didn't end up doing much work with computers but did spend five users working/traveling in the UK and working in a used bookstore.
-That's when the Web was just starting to really take shape, so I went back to university to get a Library and Information Science degree.
+I started at university as an Engineering major, but after the first year I turned to Philosophy, then to Computer Science and finally landed in English Literature.
+On graduation I didn't end up doing much work with computers.
+I spent three years working/traveling in the UK and then working in a used bookstore for two years in New Jersey.
+That's when the Web was just starting to really take shape, so I went back to University to get a Library and Information Science degree.
 The best bits were learning about hypermedia.
 Thanks Professor Burnett!

 If you really want to know more I guess you can read about the rest in [my CV](/ehs/).
 The only important things that are missing from there